 A Dream Fulfilled

-On January 1st, NCB members Jennifer Nelson (flute) and Bruce Nelson (euphonium) fulfilled their dream of attending the Vienna Philharmonic Orchestra’s New Year’s Day concert in Vienna, Austria.
+On January 1, NCB members Jennifer Nelson (flute) and Bruce Nelson (euphonium) fulfilled their dream of attending the Vienna Philharmonic Orchestra’s New Year’s Concert in Vienna, Austria.

-For many years, the Wiener Philharmoniker has upheld a New Year’s tradition of presenting a program featuring the spirited yet nostalgic music drawn from the extensive repertoire of the Johann Strauß family and their contemporaries.
+For many years, the Vienna Philharmonic has upheld a New Year’s tradition of presenting a program featuring the spirited yet nostalgic music drawn from the extensive repertoire of the Johann Strauss family and their contemporaries.
 These concerts captivate not only audiences at Vienna’s Musikverein, but also a vast international public, reaching around 50 million viewers in over 150 countries through worldwide television and streaming broadcasts.
-View the New Year’s concert program HERE.
+View this year’s program here.

-In this short interview he talks about this year’s concert.
-Watch HERE.
+In this short interview, Nézet-Séguin talks about this year’s concert.

 Tickets for this concert are allocated by lottery.
 Interested concertgoers apply at the beginning of each year and are notified in March.